Black Cat (Marvel Comics): Spider-Man/Black Cat: Evil That Men Do (2002)

-According to Diamond Comic Distributors, Spider-Man/Black Cat: The Evil That Men Do #1 was the 2nd best selling comic book in June 2022.
-Spider-Man/Black Cat: The Evil That Men Do #1 was the14th best selling comic book in 2002.
+According to Diamond Comic Distributors, Spider-Man/Black Cat: The Evil That Men Do #1 was the 2nd best selling comic book in June 2002.
+Spider-Man/Black Cat: The Evil That Men Do #1 was the 14th best selling comic book in 2002.

 Shawn S. Lealos of Screen Rant ranked the Spider-Man/Black Cat: The Evil That Men Do comic book series 1st in their "10 Must-Read Comics Written By Clerks Creator Kevin Smith" list, writing, "One of the most controversial comic book storylines Kevin Smith ever wrote came with Marvel Comics' series Spider-Man/Black Cat: The Evil That Men Do.
 The controversy here was part of the Women in Fridges concept, as Smith had someone sexually assault Black Cat as a kickoff for the story.
 The series attempted to look at how this assault turned Felicia into the woman she became, but the problem is that this was not a series that fans liked reading at the time because it took Smith four years to finish it.
 The first issue hit in 2002, and he didn't release the sixth and final issue until 2006.
 Now, fans can pick up the entire series and read it all the way through for one of Smith's more thoughtful comic book stories."
-Kirsten Murray of CBR.com ranked the Spider-Man/Black Cat: The Evil That Men Do comic book series 7th in their "10 Greatest Black Cat Stories Ever" list, saying, "Kevin Smith's six-part miniseries is controversial for a few reasons, but it is still a key entry in Black Cat's canon.
 Spider-Man and Black Cat find themselves begrudgingly working together again when their cases overlap.
 But things take a dark turn when Felicia is arrested for the murder of rapist, Garrison Klum: A crime she didn't commit.
 Facing the death penalty, Peter hires Matt Murdock to act as her lawyer, with the pair dedicated to saving their feline friend.
 It's not a series for the faint-hearted, as Smith tackles some difficult and disturbing subject matter, revealing the tragic past of not one but two infamous Spider-rogues."